 Designer: Vico Magistretti

-Vico Magistretti, an Italian modern design maestro, produced this table lamp, which is made up of three simple structures: a cylinder, a cone, and a semicircle.
+Vico Magistretti, a master of Italian modern design, created this table lamp, comprising three basic structures: a cylinder, a cone, and a semicircle.
 It gets its name from the shape and lines that resemble a spherical mushroom.

-The mushroom lamp's hemispherical lampshade appears to float on a cylindrical pointed cone as a reworking of the bedside lamp.
+The hemispherical lampshade of the mushroom lamp, a reworking of the bedside lamp, appears to float on a cylindrical pointed cone.
 The cone and circle have perfectly straight lines.
-The light is reflected by the inner spherical arc, producing a warm and bright environment.
+The inner spherical arc reflects the light, creating a warm and bright environment.

 NO.19